A 232 Year History of our fight against Islam & why true history is no longer taught in our public schools...

 Sixth ~ I don't know how I got over the hill without getting to the top.

-Seventh ~ One of the many things no one tells you about aging
+Seventh ~ One of the many things no one tells you about aging is that it's such a nice change from being young.

 Eighth ~ One must wait until evening to see how splendid the day has been.